 For those that have not experienced Persona 5 before, think anime + school simulator + life simulator + dungeon crawling + social life + time management all mixed.
 It is a unique experience that manages to balance all of this out in a fun manner.

 There is a high replay value in Persona 5 Royal.
 It takes an already long game and adds more QUALITY to it.
-To get all the trophies and experience everything, it will require multiple playthroughs.
-This excludes the upcoming DLC, which players will battle the protagonists of Persona 3 and Persona 4.
+To get all the trophies and experience everything, will require multiple playthroughs.
+This excludes the upcoming DLC, in which players will battle the protagonists of Persona 3 and Persona 4.

 Persona 5 Royal takes an already fantastic game that had some issues.
 Those issues were mainly in the localization, some gameplay aspects, and the pacing.
 With Persona 5 Royal, the overall localization has improved in several different areas with brand new lines recorded as well.
 The entire game script now feels more natural than awkward at times.
 The Quality of Life changes fix the gameplay issues from the original title, and the overall pacing is a bit improved (but not a whole much).

 Overall, my general thoughts about purchasing Persona 5 Royal is as follows.
 If you are a fan of Persona 5 and love it, Pick up the game on day one, You will not be disappointed with everything packed in this definitive version.
-However, those players were on the fence about Persona 5, and still on the fence about the pricing (it is a full-priced game), wait until a sale and make sure to pick it up on sale.
+However, if those players who were on the fence about Persona 5, and are still on the fence about the pricing (it is a full-priced game), wait until a sale and make sure to pick it up on sale.
 Additionally, if players had issues with Persona 5 due to the localization, pick up the game on sale and see how much of a step up this improvement is.